angelosps/Map-Coloring/README.md

 ```

-Here is an example of representing validly a uncolored map.
+Here is an example of a valid representation of an uncolored map.

 ``` bash